-Since 1938, Trantolo & Trantolo, LLC has remained committed to protecting the rights of the injured.
+Since 1938, Trantolo & Trantolo, LLC has remained committed to protecting the rights of injured victims.
 We stand up to insurance companies and demand maximum compensation.
-We will handle the claims process to help you hold all liable parties accountable for your pedestrian accident.
+Our team will handle the claims process to help you hold all liable parties accountable for your pedestrian accident.

-If any type of negligence led to injuries you sustained while you were walking, our pedestrian accident lawyers in Massachusetts can demand the at-fault party compensate you for medical bills, suffering, lost income, disability, pain, and much more.
-The at-fault party could be a driver, a motorcyclist, a bicyclist, or any other party whose carelessness changed your future.
+If someone’s negligence caused you harm while you were walking, our pedestrian accident lawyers in Massachusetts can demand the at-fault party compensate you for medical bills, suffering, lost income, disability, pain, and much more.
+Call our team today for a free consultation to find out how our Massachusetts personal injury team can help you.

 Can You Sue for a Pedestrian Accident in Massachusetts?